Written By John VanDerLaan

 The material used in the handle of a surf fishing rod can have a significant impact on its use, durability, castability, grip, and other important factors.
 Handle materials often used in construction are cork, EVA foam, rubber, and synthetic material like plastic.

 Cork Handles – Cork is ultra-lightweight and provides a slipless grip when dry or wet.
 Many anglers prefer cork and get it for all of their fishing rods.
-I like cork for my freshwater rods because I'm not usually fishing for big fish in that environment.
-To me, cork degrades, chips, and comes unglued more often than foam or rubber.

 Cork is a natural material that provides a soft and warm feel in the hand.
 Cork is fairly durable and long-lasting but it can be more expensive than other materials and is not as resistant to wear and tear with heavy use.